Skip to main content

 Dual-Layer Compression

-4K 12-bit 4:4:4 from a 30 to 38 GB file, forty percent smaller than AV1 at the same perceptual quality.
+4K 12-bit 4:4:4 from a 30 to 38 GB file: master-quality delivery at a fraction of the bitrate a full master would otherwise require.
 Filed 2026-05-01.

 Infinity